-- or have specific needs in relation to the environment, and why? - How and to what extent do different groups in society have potential to improve the environment? - What are the distributional impacts of environmental policy?
+- How and to what extent do different groups in society have potential to improve the environment? - What are the distributional impacts of environmental policy?

 In this section, we describe the different ways in which environmental and GESEP challenges are interlinked and illustrate this with examples from the BiH context.
 The BiH issues described in this section are not exhaustive.
 More information can be found in the series of thematic factsheets that accompany this report.
 Moreover, the lack of available information on the case of BiH does not yet allow for a detailed intersectional assessment to be made.
 We are therefore only able to provide a few examples that account for intersectionality.